Cord Cutting Guides, News, and Reviews

 Let’s get to this list.
 We’ll start with our live TV streaming services, then dive into a couple of other key options.

-AT&T TV offers cord-cutters a way to replace cable without having to deal with mandatory long-term contracts and other annoyances.
-While this isn't the cheapest streaming service out there, it's a good value for the huge number of channels included — and it also happens to be a great way to watch NCIS online.
+DIRECTV Stream offers cord-cutters a way to replace cable without a mandatory long-term contract and other annoyances.
+It isn't the cheapest streaming service out there, but it's a good value for the huge number of channels included — and it's also a great way to watch “NCIS” online in most markets.

 Watch NCIS on Hulu

 Hulu’s got both on-demand content and live TV in the aptly named “Hulu + Live TV” package.
 It’s a solid option for watching NCIS without cable, especially since Hulu is a well-known brand with a lot of built-in fans.
 The beta version of Hulu debuted in 2007, and back then, most people didn’t know what to make of this new service with the weird name.
 But now it’s a non-cable mainstay.
 Want to know more?
 Check out our full review of Hulu + Live TV.
 You can also get a free trial by clicking on the link right here on this page.

 Watch NCIS on fuboTV

 fuboTV is a favorite among sports fans, but don’t pigeonhole it as a streaming service that is only good with things like football and hockey. fuboTV has a lot of range, including many local channels like CBS.
 And if you can watch CBS without cable, that means you can also watch NCIS without cable via fuboTV.
 Click on our link to get a free trial and see for yourself what fuboTV has to offer.